-- about the professional qualifications of their child's teachers; and - if non-teacher personnel are providing instruction to their child and, if so, their professional qualifications.
+- about the professional qualifications of their child's teachersall teachers are qualified and certified to teach. - If a teacher does not a matching certification, a letter informing the parents is sent by the school. - if non-teacher personnel are providing instruction to their child and, if so, their professional qualifications.